daamnathaniel/words/README.md

 # Words

-Words is an api wrapper for DataMuse.
-For now.
-It will become an aggregate of different 'word' apis to make searching for words easier.
+For now, words is an api-wrapper for DataMuse.com/api It will become an aggregate of different 'word' apis to make searching for words easier.

 ## Installation